Joint Fronthaul Load Balancing and Computation Resource Allocation in Cell-Free User-Centric Massive MIMO Networks: System Model

-Since $\UU$ has unit-norm columns, we obtain $\trace \left ( \EE [ \xx \xx^\herm ] \right ) = \sum_{k=1}^K q_k$.
 Imposing that the total transmission powers in the UL and DL are both equal to $K P^{\rm ue}$, with the above normalizations, we obtain the condition $\sum_{k \in \Kc} q_k = K$ for the power coefficients of individual user DL data streams.
-For simplicity, in this paper we choose uniform power allocation to all data streams, i.e., $q_k = 1$ for all $k \in \Kc$ (see also \cite{Subspace-Based,buzzi2017downlink}.
+For simplicity, in this paper we choose uniform power allocation to all data streams, i.e., $q_k = 1$ for all $k \in \Kc$ (see also \cite{Subspace-Based,buzzi2017downlink}).
 The corresponding OER for the DL is given by

 \begin{remark} {\bf Multiple-multicast nature of the DL fronthaul traffic.} As said before, the number of information bits per channel use necessary to encode the DL signal for user $k$ at each RU $\ell \in \Cc_k$ is equal to $R^{\rm dl}_k$.
 Notice that the DL fronthaul traffic is of multiple multicast type, since the same information stream of user $k$, originated at the cluster processor of user $k$ hosted in some DU, must be conveyed to all RUs $\ell \in \Cc_k$, for all $k \in \Kc$. $\lozenge$ \end{remark}